rclone/rclone/docs/content/box.md

 second.
 These will be used to detect whether objects need syncing or not.

-One drive supports SHA1 type hashes, so you can use the `--checksum` flag.
+Box supports SHA1 type hashes, so you can use the `--checksum` flag.

 ### Transfers ###